gzachariadis/Python.Challenges/Codewars/README.md

 # Overview

 This folder contains a collection of Python solutions to Codewars[^3] challenges, grouped by kyū[^2].
-Each kata[^1] is organized in a separate folder based on Subject and accompanied by a task description, constraints and a solution source code.
+Each kata[^1] is organized in a separate folder based on Subject and Challenge Title accompanied by a task description, constraints and a solution source code.

 All solutions were solved on the official platform and verified against the original test suite.